ZRonzan/aA-Meetups-clone/README.md

     ```json
     {
-      "message": "Current User must be the organizer to add a co-host",
+      "message": "Current User must be the organizer to add a Co-Host",
       "statusCode": 403
     }
     ```